If your struggling with Narcissism Articles issues, please take our survey to see the severity

 Subsequent to that, monopods, better known as ‘selfie on a stick’, were invented to aid in this group selfie hype.
 It started as a mere extension for the mobile phone, now these affordable devices even have a function to focus on the subject before capturing it.

-Casio added the “Selfie Genie” to their Exilim series, which is a range of cameras that has a unique twist on the screen, providing users the flexibility to take self-portraits without the help of others.
+Casio added the “Selfie Genie” to their Exilim series, which is a range of cameras that has a unique twist on the screen, providing users with the flexibility to take self-portraits without the help of others.
 It also has a built-in “Make-up Mode”, which tech experts from SUPERADRIANME reviewed to have the “power to produce flawless, pink and glowing skin”.

 It seems that we are no longer capturing and documenting things we observe, but ourselves, for the world to see.
 Are we that narcissistic to make our faces the subject of every photograph?